-We have a team of 135 volunteers helping us to provide the service.
+We have a team of about 120 volunteers helping us to provide the service.
 Our volunteers are from all sorts of backgrounds and have a wide range of life experience.
-50% are under 55 and around 40% are male.
+25% are under 40 and around 40% are male.

 Our volunteers don’t offer advice, because what works for one person might not work for everyone.
 But we believe that given the time and space to work through problems or difficulties in confidence, everyone can find an inner strength that lets them find their own way forward.

 Providing confidential, emotional support costs us just over £40,000 each year.
 We receive no allotted funding directly, therefore we raise all our own funds through a number of fundraising activities, in addition to renting out the front of our building to a local education establishment.
 We hold a number of Tin Collections around the City and the volunteers organise various other activities such as Quiz Nights, Open Houses and Car Boot Sales.
 All the activities also allow us the opportunity to inform the public more about the service we offer.

 Our Outreach and Publicity volunteers work hard every year to promote the service we offer to as wide an audience as possible.
 This year we have been working in some local schools and colleges, linking up with the local student Nightline help line, as well as joining up with the national initiative with Network Rail to reduce the 200 suicides on the railways by 20% by 2015.
 Southampton Central Station has been one of the stations targeted in the campaign.